Aiven-Open/rpm-s3-mirror/README.md

-# Fedora S3 mirror
+# RPM S3 mirror

-Tool to create a Fedora mirror in s3 and periodically sync changes.
+Tool to create a RPM mirror in s3 and periodically sync changes.

 This tool is currently in alpha.